tokenized/docs/intro-preface.md

 The Tokenized Protocol operates using two key components:

-- [Smart Contract](https://github.com/tokenized/smart-contract): An autonomous agent service, hosted by the issuer or a third party provider.
+- [Smart Contract](https://github.com/tokenized/smart-contract): An autonomous agent service, hosted by the issuer or a third party provider on behalf of the issuer.

 - [Tokenized Wallet](https://github.com/tokenized/wallet): An enhanced bitcoin wallet, operated by the user or administration of the contract issuer.